Why Combined Degree Studies at Penn?

 Clinical Training

-Students receive outstanding veterinary didactic and clinical training at two locations.
-Small animal clinical training is performed at the Matthew J. Ryan Veterinary Hospital of the University of Pennsylvania located on the main Penn campus.
+Students receive exceptional veterinary training at two locations.
+Small animal clinical training occurs at the renowned Matthew J. Ryan Veterinary Hospital on the main Penn campus, opened in 1981, boasting one of the largest small animal caseloads in the U.S. and a world-class emergency unit.

 The VMD-PhD Program at Penn: History & Expansion